An ID is just a piece of plastic until a human being gives it a name, a face, and a story, and a community gives it value and integrity.

 What is the purpose of the HRC Community ID card program?

-To build greater understanding, trust and cooperation between local law enforcement and other local sectors and our diverse community.
+To build greater understanding, trust and cooperation between local public services and our diverse community.
 Our goal is to create safer, more inclusive and united communities for all.

 What does an HRC ID do?